Waldo–Hancock Bridge

 The Waldo–Hancock Bridge was the first long-span suspension bridge erected in Maine, as well as the first permanent bridge across the Penobscot River downstream from Bangor.
 The name comes from connecting Waldo and Hancock counties.
-The bridge was built in 1931 and retired in 2006, when the new Penobscot Narrows Bridge was opened just a few yards away, and it was demolished in 2013.
+The bridge was built in 1931 and retired in 2006, when the new Penobscot Narrows Bridge was opened just a few yards away.
+Demolition of the structure was completed by 2013.

 The bridge was 2040 ft long with a clear center span of 800 ft between towers.
 It had two 350 ft side spans and carried a 20 ft wide roadway with two 3+1/2 ft sidewalks.
 It used stiffening trusses that are 9 ft deep.
 Each of the main catenary cables were 9+5/8 in in diameter, and consisted of 37 strands of 37 wires.
 The deck was 135 ft above water level to allow passage of large ships.
 The total cost of the span was less than $850,000 in 1931 dollars (about $12 million in 2010 dollars), significantly under its allocated budget.